jhtran989/CS-491-Advanced-Game-Dev-Project-2/README.md

 ## Important Notes

+### Delegates

+- delegates are scattered all over the place, need to consolidate them (or come up with better design)

 ### Multiple Scenes

 - can't directly add `GameObject` from another `Scene` in the `Inspector`...use `GameObject.Find()` instead for hard string search (need to use **unique** names)